Emergence in graphs with near-extreme constraints: ERGM-invisibility

 \begin{theorem} If $n$ is a positive integer and $\frac{n}{n+1} < e < \frac{n+1}{n+2}$, and if $t$ is sufficiently close to the minimum triangle density $t_0$, then $(e, t)$ is ERGM-invisible. \end{theorem}

 \begin{proof} Fix a value of $e$ strictly between $\frac{n}{n+1}$ and $\frac{n+1}{n+2}$.
 The points with edge density $e$ and triangle density just above the minimum must have large values of the Lagrange multipliers $\alpha$ and $\beta$.
-However, the scallop itself is concave down, so for positive values of $\beta$, the linear function $\alpha e(g) + \beta t(g)$ is greater at one of the neighboring cusps (at edge density $\frac{n}{n+1}$ and $\frac{n+1}{n+2}$) than on the interior.
-For large positive values of $\beta$ (and correspondingly large negative values of $\alpha$), this difference is greater than the bounded difference in entropy between the graphons described by Theorem \ref{thm:scallop2} and the zero-entropy graphons at the cusps.
+However, the scallop itself is concave down, so for positive values of $\beta$, the linear function $\alpha e + \beta t$ is greater at one or both of the neighboring cusps (at edge density $\frac{n}{n+1}$ and $\frac{n+1}{n+2}$) than near the interior of the scallop.
+For large positive values of $\beta$ (and correspondingly large negative values of $\alpha$), this difference is greater than the bounded difference in Shannon entropy between the graphons described by Theorem \ref{thm:scallop2} and the zero-entropy graphons at the cusps.
 Since large values of $\beta$ correspond to small values of $\Delta t$, we conclude that, for all sufficiently small values of $\Delta t$, the point $(e, t_0 + \Delta t)$ is ERGM-invisible. \end{proof}

-A similar result applies at the top of the Razbarov triangle. \begin{theorem} For each $e \in (0,1)$ and for all $t$ sufficiently close to (and less than) $e^{3/2}$, $(e,t)$ is ERGM-invisible. \end{theorem}
+A similar result applies at the top of the Razborov triangle. \begin{theorem} For each $e \in (0,1)$ and for all $t$ sufficiently close to (and less than) $e^{3/2}$, $(e,t)$ is ERGM-invisible. \end{theorem}

 \begin{proof} Near the top boundary, $\alpha$ is large and positive while $\beta$ is large and negative.
 However, the boundary curve $t=e^{3/2}$ is concave up, so we can decrease $\alpha e + \beta t/3$ by moving to one endpoint $(0,0)$ or the other $(1,1)$.
 Whenever $\alpha$ and $\beta$ are big enough in magnitude, in other words whenever we are close enough to the top boundary, these gains swamp any changes in $S(g)$.
-Either the constant graphon $g=0$ or the constant graphon $g=1$ has more free energy than the optimal graphon at $(e,t)$. \end{proof}
+Either the constant graphon $g=0$ or the constant graphon $g=1$ yields a larger value of $F$ than the optimal graphon at $(e,t)$. \end{proof}

-The statement of Theorem \ref{thm:noERGM2} is not new, insofar as Chatterjee and Diaconis \cite{CD} already proved that all points with $t>e^3$ are ERGM-invisible.
+The statement of Theorem \ref{thm:noERGM2} is not new; see \cite[Theorem 6.2]{CD}.
 However, the simplicity of the proof gets to the heart of why points in this region are ERGM-invisible.

+Considering the Razborov triangle as a whole, only a few pieces are ERGM-visible.
+The \ER{} curve $t=e^3$ is ERGM-visible.
+Since $d\edens$ and $d\tdens$ are collinear at constant graphons, each point on the \ER{} curve actually corresponds to an infinite set of $(\alpha,\beta)$ values.
+A neighborhood of each cusp is ERGM-visible; that's what you get when $\beta$ is large and positive.
+As far as we can tell, a neighborhood of the flat part of the lower boundary is also ERGM-visible.
+In short, ERGMs can see homogeneous \ER{} or $A(n,0)$ structures, where every vertex looks like every other vertex.
+But that's all.